baggy962/WhisperX_Transcription/README.md

   - Minimum: 4GB (for tiny/base models on CPU)
   - Recommended: 8GB+ (for larger models)
   - With Medical Vocabulary: 8GB+ recommended
+  - With LLM Correction: 16GB+ recommended
 - **GPU** (Optional but recommended):
   - NVIDIA GPU with 4GB+ VRAM for base/small models
   - 6GB+ VRAM for medium models
   - 8GB+ VRAM for large models
-  - RTX 5090 (32GB): Excellent performance with all models
+  - RTX 5090 (32GB): Excellent performance with all models + LLM
 - **Microphone**: Any standard audio input device

 ## 🚀 Quick Start